emmafornash/PokeScraper/README.md

 # PokéScraper

-A web scraper for pokemon data in Python, using pokemondb.net
+A web scraper for Pokémon data in Python, using pokemondb.net

 ## How to Use